 Simulation = Lean + Statistic + Programming

-When the title is an equation, I know I will enjoy reading this!
-Simulation is a computer imitation of a system based on knowledge or assumptions about the behavior of the parts of that system.
-The purpose is to obtain insight in the overall system behavior.
-More specifically here, we will focus on “discrete event simulation” (DES): modelling of systems which change states at discrete points in time as a cascading result of specific events.
-Here are some examples of systems that can modelled using DES:
+Simulation is a computerized imitation of a system based on knowledge or assumptions about the behavior of the parts of that system, with the purpose of obtaining insight in the overall system behavior.
+More specifically here, we focus on “discrete event simulation” (DES): modelling of systems which change states at discrete points in time as a cascading result of specific events.
+Examples of systems that can modelled using DES:

 - Material handling and conveying